 - In a frypan, sauté onion for 2-3 minutes or until softened.
-Add tomatoes and cook until they start to lose their shape.
+Add mushrooms and tomatoes and cook until they start to lose their shape.
 Add silver beet leaves and allow to soften.

-- Drain cooked pasta and stir through pesto paste, onion, tomato and silver beet.
+- Drain cooked pasta and stir through pesto paste and sautéd vegetables.

 - Serve and enjoy!